DHRI-Curriculum/NLTK_DHRI/lessons.md

 In going from the first sentence to the normalized words, we removed the stop words (_the_ and _is_), and removed punctuation and case, and lemmatized what was left (_burning_ becomes _burn_—though we might have stemmed this, its impossible to tell from the example).
 This results in what is essentially a "bag of words," or a corpus of words without any structure.
 Because normalizing your text reduces the number of words (and therefore the number of dimensions in your data), and keeps only the words that contribute meaning to the document, this cleaning is usually desirable.

-Again, this will be covered more in depth in the Machine Learning Tutorial, but for the time being, we just need to know that there is "clean" and "dirty" versions of text data.
+This is a very important topic in Machine Learning tutorials.
+For the time being, we just need to know that there is "clean" and "dirty" versions of text data.
 Sometimes our questions are about the clean data, but sometimes our questions are in the "dirt."

 A Note on Ethics: